pingcap/community/special-interest-groups/sig-bigdata/README.md

-# Bigdata Special Interest Group(Bigdata SIG)
+# BigData Special Interest Group(BigData SIG)

-Bigdata SIG covers the areas where TiDB and big data are combined, including but not limited to TiDB + Flink, TiDB + Spark, TiDB + Presto.
+BigData SIG covers the areas where TiDB and big data are combined, including but not limited to TiDB + Flink, TiDB + Spark, TiDB + Presto.

-Anyone who focuses on bigdata and TiDB is welcomed to join the SIG.
+Anyone who focuses on big data and TiDB is welcomed to join the SIG.

 ## Roles and Organization Management
 See [SIG Roles and Organization Management](./roles-and-organization-management.md)